algolia/pwa-kit/pwa-kit-starter-project/README.md

 ## Configuration Files

 The Retail React App's configuration files are located in the `app/config` folder.
 For more details, see [Configuration Files](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/guide/configuration-options.html) in the documentation.
+This is also where you put the App ID, Search API Key, index, and other configuration settings.

+## Algolia specific code files
+1. app/pages/product-list/index.jsx - contains the InstantSearch component and Hits components.
+1. app/pages/product-list/partials folder - contains several algolia-specific files, such as refinements, hits, insights.
+1. app/pages/product-detail/index.jsx - contains frequently bought together
+1. app/components/algolia-autocomplete/index.jsx - contains the autocomplete functionality
+1. app/components/algolia-product-tile/index.jsx - contains the product block
+1. app/components/algolia-recommend/index.jsx - contains the Algolia recommend functionality
+1. app/components/header/index.jsx - contains the insertion of the Algolia Autocomplete

 ## Documentation